 KTM 790 ADVENTURE & ADVENTURE R

 Specs are in for KTM’s new 790 Adventure based on the 790 Duke which was Bike mag’s Bike of the Year.
-You get 95hp, 65 ft lbs, a breathless 880mm/34 inch seat (with lower options) and a dry weight of 189kg plus 20-litre tanks giving a range of 450km at 22kpl or 52mpg.
+You get 95hp, 65 ft lbs, a breathless 880mm/34-inch seat height on the R, 850mm on the non-R, and a dry weight of 189kg plus 20-litre tanks giving a range of 450km at 22kpl or 52mpg.
 It bet I could get 30% more out of it at a steady 59mph!

 The rest of us will just appreciate the quality stock suspension.
-The 20% more expensive R model gets 48mm Ø WP-USDs (5mm fatter than the regular model) and a WP PDS shock, whatever that is.
+The 20% more expensive R model gets fully adjustable 48mm Ø WP-USDs (5mm fatter than the regular model) and a WP PDS shock.
 It all gives about 40mm (1.5″) more travel than the base model.
-Wheels are 21/18 spoked but appear to be tubed.
 Service intervals are a very generous 15,000km.
-Stick that in your 450L and smoke it.
+Stick that in your 450L or Himalayan and smoke it.

-In skilled hands the Adventure will fly over the dirt, but for you and me it does almost seem a waste spec’ing all that quality WP when most won’t be able to use it for long, before stopping for a breather.
+In skilled hands the Adventure will fly over the dirt, but for you and me it does almost seem a waste spec’ing all that quality WP when most won’t be able to use it for long before stopping for a breather.
 Still, it’s good to know it’s out there, it looks flash and the low tanks are the way things should go.
-We all gave up on roadside spark plug access years ago.
+We all gave up on roadside spark plug access years ago, didn’t we?

 The very first story I had published in the early 80s was featured alongside a plucky woman who rode a Guzzi Le Mans across Africa.

 But the fact is, Italian bikes have never been big in on the travel scene; probably down to perceptions of reliability despite characterful good looks.
 Guzzi’s latest take on the adventure look is unlikely to change that even if the blurb you’ll find drones on about former Dakar contenders.
 Still, the V85 TT’s supposedly new 80-hp engine could be a step forward.
-Specs are lean for the moment, but last year’s concept is said to become a showroom reality next year.
+Specs are lean for the moment, but last year’s concept has become a 2019 showroom reality.
 Nice paintwork.

 NORTON ATLAS RANGER 650